utsaslab/crashmonkey/README.md

 ### Automatic Crash Explorer (Ace) ###
 Ace is an automatic workload generator, that exhaustively generates sequences of file-system operations (workloads), given certain bounds.
 Ace consists of a workload synthesizer that generates workloads in a high-level language which we call J-lang.
 A CrashMonkey adapter, that we built, converts these workloads into C++ test files that CrashMonkey can work with.
 More details on the current bounds imposed by Ace, and guidelines on workload generation can be found [here](docs/Ace.md).

 CrashMonkey and Ace can be used out of the box on any Linux filesystem that implements POSIX API.
 Our tools have been tested to work with ext2, ext3, ext4, xfs, F2FS, and btrfs, across Linux kernel versions - 3.12, 3.13, 3.16, 4.1, 4.4, 4.15, and 4.16.

+### Results ###
+We have tested four Linux file systems (ext4, xfs, btrfs, F2FS) and two verified file systems: [FCSQ](https://github.com/mit-pdos/fscq) and the [Yxv6](https://github.com/locore/yggdrasil) file system.

+Ace and Crashmonkey have found 8 previously undiscovered bugs in btrfs, 2 in F2FS, and 1 bug in FSCQ.

+**FSCQ bug**.
+The FSCQ bug would result in fdatasync not persisting data correctly to the file system.
+The bug was in the unverified part of the file system, in the Haskell-C bindings, due to an optimization that was not fully tested.
+The authors have acknowledged and [fixed the bug](https://github.com/mit-pdos/fscq/commit/97b50eceedf15a2c82ce1a5cf83c231eb3184760).

 ## Table Of Contents ##
 1. [Setup](#setup)